George Floyd protests in Arizona: Peoria

 A protest march was held on June 20 as protesters marched from Osuna Park to city hall.
 The protest was organized by 17-year-old Jacob Wise.

 Prescott

 More than 150 protesters demonstrated in front of the Prescott Valley Police Department.
 Minor skirmishes with a pro-law enforcement group were reported on May 30.

 Safford

 On June 1, about 20 protesters gathered outside the Graham County Chamber of Commerce on Highway 70.

 Scottsdale

-Hundreds of people protested downtown on May 30.
-Rioters caused millions in damage to the Scottsdale Fashion Square area and 12 arrests were made.
+On May 30, hundreds of people protested in downtown Scottsdale, where rioters caused millions in damage to the Scottsdale Fashion Square area and 12 arrests were made.
 No officers were injured.
-Several arrests have subsequently been made and Scottsdale Police are still investigating the looting and destruction at Fashion Square.

 Surprise

 On June 3, a few dozen protesters held a demonstration near the Surprise Police Department building and raised their fists when a police officer stopped in front of them to show solidarity.

 Tempe

 On June 11, an estimated several hundred to 1,000 protesters marched in Tempe with demands to defund the city police.

 On July 27, approximately 150-200 protesters gathered at Tempe Beach Park and marched onto the Mill Avenue Bridge, occupying it for several minutes before proceeding east on the north shore of Tempe Town Lake.
 Protesters arrived at the intersection of N. Rural Road and E. Playa Del Norte Drive north of the Campus of Arizona State University.
 Protesters proceeded to occupy the intersection.
 After less than one minute, officers with Tempe Police Department began issuing orders to exit the intersection.
 Officers then proceeded to make arrests and use pepper spray and other munitions on protesters, who were largely peaceful.
-Seven protesters were arrested by Tempe Police on charges ranging from Obstructing a Public Thoroughfare, Hindering and Interfering with Police, Disorderly Conduct, Resisting Arrest, and Aggravated Assault on Police, a class 5 felony in the State of Arizona.
-Among those arrested was local activist Darien Barrett of the well known local activist collective Tempe Against Police Violence.
-Police were criticized for their indiscriminate use of chemical weapons on peaceful protesters and their tackling arrest of a protester.
+Seven protesters were arrested by Tempe Police on charges ranging from obstructing a public thoroughfare, hindering and interfering with police, disorderly conduct, resisting arrest, and aggravated assault on police, a class 5 felony in the State of Arizona.